theMercedes/DatalinkIntro/README.md

 > If there's too much communication traffic at a specific frequency channel, the  ground station initiates an automated frequency change to another channel (**Remote Tuning**).

 ### ACARS
-##### (Aircraft Communications, Addressing and Reporting System)
+##### (Aircraft Communications Addressing and Reporting System)

 ACARS (pronounced AY-CARS) is a digital datalink system for the transmission of short, simple messages between aircraft and ground stations via **radio** or **satellite**.
 At first it relied exclusively on channels but more recently, alternative means of data transmission have been added, enhancing its geographical coverage.

-ARINC’s (Aeronautical Radio, Inc.) developed the ACARS **AEEC** (airlines electronic engineering committee) **618** protocol by the end of the 1970s.
-This was followed by SITA’s (Systemes Internationale de Telecommunications Aeronautique) launch of its ** AIRCOM** service, based on the same communications protocol, positioning ACARS as the industry’s standard for real time data exchange between aircraft and flight crews, and operators’ ground-based staff and systems.
+ARINC (Aeronautical Radio, Inc.) developed the ACARS **AEEC** (airlines electronic engineering committee) **618** protocol by the end of the 1970s.
+This was followed by SITA (Systemes Internationale de Telecommunications Aeronautique) launching its ** AIRCOM** service, based on the same communications protocol, positioning ACARS as the industry’s standard for real time data exchange between aircraft and flight crews, and operators’ ground-based staff and systems.

+In most cases, pilot to **Air Traffic Control (ATC)** communications are made via the ACARS datalink system because it's available over transoceanic flights.
+Due to this, most Future Air Navigation System (FANS) avionics are ACARS-based.

 > Arinc now operates under the commercial name Rockwell Collins and is SITA's main competitor.
 SITA has always used the ARINC 618 protocol for its Datalink services.
 SITA and Collins are the only two companies in the world that provide datalink services and  technology to the aeronautical industry.